Details of the Team Members

 John Gregory McKinlay (Pluscarden) was born in Scotland, spent time as a child in Ireland, before becoming a school teacher, and later moving to England.
 He became the head teacher of five primary schools.
 Now retired, he has started his own business, and combines this with his role as an oblate.
 Married with three grown-up children, John lives in London.
 He was co-opted to the Team in July 2014 to assist with the website.

-Roddy Maddocks (Douai) has been a Oblate since December 2013.
+Roddy Maddocks (Douai) has been an Oblate since December 2013.
 He is married to Lynne and they live in Oxford.
-He joined the Team in 2014 as the website administrator.
+He joined the Team in 2014 and was the website administrator until 2023.
+He became the Treasurer at the end of 2024.